-Director of Publishing Operations
+CEO/CMO and Director of Publishing Operations

 Kunz has developed and led the company’s diverse revenue streams which tap into print and electronic media that reach consumers in retail stores and campus bookstores throughout the world, and on their computer, mobile smart phone, and television.

 Creator of Dickson Keanaghan’s flagship product, the best-selling Zombie Notes Study Charts.
-These study charts are used by hospitals, colleges, RNs, NPs, PAs, DOs, and MDs throughout America.
+These study charts are used by hospitals, colleges, RNs, NPs, PAs, DOs, and MDs throughout N. America.
 Kunz and his wife Michele have produced these study charts since 1984.
 They have become the most sought after and trusted study charts of their type.
 Many of them have consistently been top sellers in several different categories on Amazon.
 The Zombie Notes Study Charts are distributed throughout America and to every country where English is spoken – including to our soldiers all over the world who are medical professionals that need to maintain their certifications.

 Joseph has his MBA degree from Long Island University, in Brookville, NY; and his BA degree from Hofstra University, in Hempstead, NY.
 In his spare time, Joseph enjoys gardening, reading, and cooking.

 Kunz is an AHA Certified Instructor and specializes in providing AHA Certification classes in ACLS, BLS, and PALS.
 She is also a certified six-sigma green belt (CSSGB); and also licensed in NY as an RN and as an ANP.

-Kunz has been a clinical nursing educator for over 35 years.
+Kunz has been a clinical nursing educator for critical care for over 35 years.
 During those years, she has helped many thousands of nurses improve their own job performance and increase their own job satisfaction.
 Kunz considers herself to be a nurse’s nurse, because she is not hidden away in a classroom or office, but out on the floor everyday – interacting with hospital management, the nurses, the patients, and the physicians.

 For many years Kunz was the Director of Nursing Education and Informatics at Long Island College Hospital in Brooklyn, NY.
 She was in the LICH Nursing Education Department for 25 years.
 She also developed the desire to teach nurses over 33 years ago when she was an ICU nurse at Staten Island University Hospital.
 It was at SIUH that Kunz realized that she could learn how to be a better nurse by teaching the other nurses.
 Kunz hasn’t stopped teaching since then.

 After leaving LICH, Kunz has been teaching at Mercy Medical Center on Long Island, NY, since 2009.
-Kunz is also the Director of Medical Training at Dickson Keanaghan, LLC, a company that she helped create, which trains and certifies the medical staff at over 600 hospitals, surgi-centers, medical offices, dental offices, walk-in medial offices, major drug stores, and military bases throughout Long Island, New York City, and Westchester.
+Kunz is also the Director of Medical Training at Dickson Keanaghan, LLC, a company that she helped create, which trains and certifies the medical staff at over 700 hospitals, surgi-centers, medical offices, dental offices, walk-in medial offices, major drug stores, and military bases throughout Long Island, New York City, and Westchester.

 Michele has her MSN and ANP degrees from Long Island University, in Brooklyn, NY.
 In her spare time, Michele enjoys gardening, reading, and cooking.

-Christopher Kunz, RPA-C
+Christopher Kunz, RPA-C, BS

-Kunz has been a PA since 2002, and is currently a Cardiothoracic PA at St. Francis Hospital, on Long Island, NY.
+Kunz has been a PA since 2002, and is a Cardiothoracic PA at St. Francis Hospital, on Long Island, NY.
 Before this he was a Urology PA for Dr. David Samadi, at Mt.
 Sinai Hospital, in New York City.
 He is a graduate of Stony Brook University with a BS degree in Biology; and a PA graduate of Long Island University, in Brooklyn, NY.

-Kunz is currently an iOS mobile app developer and software engineer at Tendigi, in New York City.
-He is also a graduate of Stony Brook University with a BS degree in Biology/Neurobiology, with a minor in Computer Science.
+Kunz is a mobile app developer and senior software engineer at a mobile-app-development agency in New York City.
+He is also a graduate of Stony Brook University with a BS degree in Biology, with a minor in Computer Science.
 At Stony Brook he was a research assistant at the Rehabilitation Research and Movement Performance (RRAMP) Laboratory where he conducted physical therapy experiments and research using state-of-the-art computerized equipment.
 He received extensive training on the equipment, and on data analysis.
 He also re-wrote and debugged the equipment’s software.